-SIMPLE IRA-to-Employer Retirement Plan Rollover.
-If your employer's retirement plan accepts rollovers from IRAs, you may complete a direct or indirect rollover of your SIMPLE IRA assets to your employer retirement plan if at least two years have elapsed from the date on which you first participated in any SIMPLE IRA Plan maintained by the employer.
+Traditional IRA-to-Employer Retirement Plan Rollover: If your employer's retirement plan accepts rollovers from IRAs, you may complete a direct or indirect rollover of your pre-tax assets in your Traditional IRA into your employer retirement plan.
 If you are required to take minimum distributions because you are age 72 or older, you may not roll over any required minimum distributions.